Na Pali Coast ʻOhana Volunteer Work Trip Information for Nuʻalolo Kai

 Nuʻalolo Kai, despite its seeming isolation, is visited by tour groups which boat in daily.
 Many boats simply moor in the channel and let their people snorkel, but three companies bring groups ashore and lead short walks through the archaeological sites.
 Generally, we have the place all to ourselves from about 5 pm until 8 am.
 We set up camp in a grove of ironwood (Casuarina equisetifolia) trees about 1/5 mile from the channel where we're dropped off - all gear must be hauled to the campsite.

 There is no fresh water in Nuʻalolo Kai, save for a small well with non-potable water.
 All drinking water must be brought to base camp.

 Bathing is therefore done in the ocean.
-Some type of liquid camping soap such as camp suds or Dawn or Ivory dishwashing soap works well in the salt water (also easier to manage a plastic bottle while standing in the ocean instead of a bar of slippery soap).
+Some type of liquid camping soap such as Camp suds, sailors' soap, Dawn, or Ivory dishwashing soap works well in the salt water (also easier to manage a plastic bottle while standing in the ocean instead of a bar of slippery soap).
 Toweling dry immediately after exiting the ocean avoids the sticky, icky, salty feeling that occurs when salt water is allowed to dry on your skin.

 A new (2019) hand cleaning technique: using a spray bottle with just water to wet your hands, saves a lot of water.

 There is a single composting toilet, near the channel/boat landing (~1/5 mile from camp).
 A small scoop of compost mixture (sawdust and peat moss) is added after each use.